 - Staple gun

-The polka dots made it easy to keep the fabric straight from cushion to cushion!
+The polka dots made it easy to keep the fabric straight from cushion to cushion.
 And here’s the finished bench, or at least finished for now.
 I think I might paint the cinderblocks.
 White maybe?
 Turquoise?
 Who knows!
-Oh and some of those are real outdoor pillows and some of those are from the nursery and only living on the bench for the purpose of this 15 minute photo shoot session!
+Oh and some of those are real outdoor pillows and some of those are from the nursery and only living on the bench for the purpose of this 15 minute photo shoot session.

 Here’s a good side shot of our new giant bench…

-And here’s one more before and after:
+And here’s one more before and after of the patio:

 - 75 cinder blocks from Craigslist= $75